NCommander/dnscatcher/doc/technical_overview.md

 In this example, this certificate protects the resource dns.google (CN or common name), and the certificate authority has validated that the receiving organization is Google.
 As X.509 certificates can cover multiple domain names, and IP addresses, that information is covered in a section known as the subjectAlternativeName, listed above which covers various domain and IP addresses that Google's Public DNS service runs on.

-We can also see that the certificate was issued by Google Trust Services's which is an intermediate certificate for the GlobalSign root certificate (which Google acquired in 2016).
+We can also see that the certificate was issued by Google Trust Services which is an intermediate certificate for the GlobalSign root certificate (which Google acquired in 2016).

 #### TLS Certificate Revocation and AIA